charliecalvert/CloudNotes/Assignments/Passport.md

 - For Twitter specific directions, go [here][twitter-login].
 - For Facebook specific directions, go [here][facebook-login].

 Place your work in the appropriate folder in your repository, if it is not there already.
-Run **grunt check** one last time.
+Run **eslint** and **prettier** one last time.
 Submit your assignment.

 [1]: http://nodejs.org/api/process.html#process_process_nexttick_callback
 [twitter-login]: http://www.ccalvert.net/books/CloudNotes/Assignments/PassportTwitter.html